-- I. appropriate immunizations as defined by Standards of Child Health Care issued by the American Academy of Pediatrics or other guidelines required by the state; - II. developmental assessments, which includes Physician visits for child health supervision services; - III. laboratory services; - IV. topical fluoride varnish; and - V. any other care and services mandated by the federal Affordable Care Act.
+- I. appropriate immunizations as defined by Standards of Child Health Care issued by the American Academy of Pediatrics or other guidelines required by the state; - II. developmental assessments, which includes Physician visits for child health supervision services; - III. laboratory services; - IV. any other care and services mandated by the federal Affordable Care Act.